SeaQL/seaql.github.io/SeaORM/docs/03-migration/02-writing-migration.md

 Migration will be executed in Postgres atomically that means migration scripts will be executed inside a transaction.
 Changes done to the database will be rolled back if the migration failed.
 However, atomic migration is not supported in MySQL and SQLite.

 You can start a transaction inside each migration to perform operations like [seeding sample data](03-migration/04-seeding-data.md#seeding-data-transactionally) for a newly created table.

-## Schema first or Entity first?

-In the grand scheme of things, we recommend a schema first approach: you write migrations first and then generate entities from a live database.

-At times, you might want to use the [`create_*_from_entity`](09-schema-statement/01-create-table.md) methods to bootstrap your database with several hand written entity files.

-That's perfectly fine if you intend to never change the entity schema.
-Or, you can keep the original entity and embed a copy in the migration file.